UCD4IDS/WaveletsExt.jl/paper/paper.md

 `WaveletsExt.jl` (Wavelets Extension) enlarges the wavelet toolbox for Julia by providing a host of wavelet routines such as Stationary Wavelet Transform [@Nason:1995], Autocorrelation Wavelet Transform [@Saito:1993], Local Discriminant Basis [@Saito:1995], and Shift-invariant Wavelet Packet Decomposition [@Cohen:1995].
 The package also contains denoising utilities such as SureShrink [@Donoho:1995a] and Relative Error Shrink [@Irion:2017] as well as several data visualization features.

 One of the most distinguishing features of `WaveletsExt.jl` is the presence of algorithms for handling an ensemble of input signals.
-Currently, `Wavelets.jl` implements best basis selection utilities for wavelet packets for single inputs.
+Currently, `Wavelets.jl` implements best basis selection utilities for wavelet packets for a single input.
 However, it does not include methods for selecting a single best basis for a set of inputs with similar properties (e.g., signals or images belonging to the same class), which is valuable for feature extraction and data compression.
 To address this, `WaveletsExt.jl` implements the Joint Best Basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) [@Saito:2001], which are approximations of the Principal Component Analysis (PCA) and Independent Component Analysis (ICA) respectively, obtained via a dictionary of orthonormal bases.

 # Examples
 ## 1. Redundant Wavelet Transforms